SanjayShetty01/SanjayShetty01/README.md

 🌟 **Highlights:**
 - Proficient in R, Rust, and Scala
-- Adept with AWS, and seamless deployment
+- Adept with AWS, Git and Docker.
-- Curious problem solver with a knack for optimizing code
+- Curious problem solver with a knack for optimizing R codes.

 🚀 **Technical Toolbox:**